-With the VAS as our guiding principle, we will develop species-specific policies outlining our requirements and implementation timelines for suppliers providing chicken, beef, dairy cows, pork and laying hens for use in McDonald's restaurants.
+With the VAS as our guiding principle, we will develop species-specific policies outlining our requirements and implementation timelines for suppliers providing chicken, beef, and pork use in McDonald's restaurants.

 As part of our commitment to responsibly sourced chicken, in 2017 we released our new Global Chicken Antibiotics Policy.
 It sets out to eliminate the use of antibiotics defined by the World Health Organization as Highest Priority Critically Important to Human Medicine (HPCIA) in our chicken supply chain by 2027.
 We are taking a tiered approach to implementation of this global policy, as follows: